kierRonybel/ToDoApp/README TODOAPP.md

 Hi, this is Kier Ronybel Berdin, and this is my simple to-do app for the examination.

 I use React Native for this exam with Redux State management integration.
-I can do more with this app, but my recruiter said that this exam has a 24-hour deadline.
 I started coding this exam late because we have an emergency here in our house, so I can't start immediately.
 For the design, I keep it simple because I don't have enough time to make it more beautiful, but all the logic in the given exam is here.
 This is the given task that is finished; please see below:

 1. Add and view tasks